...

 Pre-purchased tickets/events:

-The weather was sunny, primarily with short periods of rain.
+The weather was sunny, with short periods of rain.
 Temps were in the mid-70s.

 Planning a trip soon?
 Check out must-have travel apps

 We arrived late after a full day of travel from Vienna.
 Though tired, we pushed ourselves out for a “short walk.”
-That walk went over four miles and took a few hours.
+That walk covered more than four miles and took a few hours.
 Once out and about, the city of Prague captivated and intrigued us.
-We kept going, hoping for it to reveal more of its story.
+We continued, hoping it would reveal more of its story.
 Walking down deserted alleys, along the peaceful waterfront, across ancient bridges, and through historical squares, Prague took hold.
 As we headed back to our side of the river over the Charles Bridge, we understood the magic and draw of this magnificent city.
 With such a solid first evening, the whole visit was set on a positive note.

-Our hotel was right on the edge of Old Town, which was an ideal location to end and start the day.
+Our hotel was right on the edge of Old Town, an ideal location to start and end the day.
 Though we did not enjoy our hotel, the location was great.
 We will stay in Old Town or across the river in Lesser Town if we visit again.

 Devils Channel Boat Ride